OlanrewajuHammed/Lita-project-/README.md

 # Lita-project-

-## E-project-
-#### Lita-project-
+### Project Topic: Excel document

+### Project Overview
-My first project while learning Data Analysis with the incubator Hub
+My first project while learning Data Analysis with the incubator Hub was the use of microsoft excel.

+### Data Sources